 Since his incarceration, Robert has taken many educational and vocational classes and maintained a clean disciplinary record.
 In addition to working in the warehouse at his prison camp, Robert studies yoga as a stress management tool and has taken a parenting class.
 Robert remains close with his daughter, who was seven years old when Robert was sentenced, but struggles with the fact that he isn’t there to watch her grow and succeed.

-The Facts: Robert Furlong
+Name: Robert Furlong

 Sentence: 15 years